BTG Pactual raises $1.96 billion in Brazil IPO

 That ratio would be roughly the same at which Goldman Sachs went public in 1999.
 Comparisons between the banks have become commonplace in financial circles, since both share similar values, champion meritocracy and are money-making machines.

-On average, Latin American banks are trading at 2.3 times book value, while large Brazilian lenders -- a proxy for BTG Pactual -- are valued at 1.8 times, according to data by Raymond James & Associates.

-Goldman's market capitalization is four times that of its Brazilian rival, but BTG Pactual's average 17 percent annual growth and staggering cost efficiency resemble the pre-IPO days of the U.S. investment bank.
+Goldman's market capitalization is four times that of its Brazilian rival, but BTG Pactual's average 17 percent annual growth and staggering cost efficiency resemble the pre-IPO days of what is now the world's largest investment bank.

 Since 2006, BTG Pactual helped advise on seven of every 10 stock sales in Brazil and on one in every four merger deals.
 In 2011, it led Thomson Reuters' M&A advisory rankings in Brazil.